 If you, or someone you care about, have feelings of sadness, depression, or anxiety call:

 - Nurse Call Line at 1-855-398-5615.

 - Behavioral Health Member Services at 1-855-371-3967 (TTY/TDD: 1- 888-877-5378).

 - Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Disaster Distress Helpline: 1-800-985-5990 or text TalkWithUs to 66746 (TTY 1-800-846-8517).

 If you feel like you want to harm yourself or others, call 911.

-Call your primary care provider if stress gets in the way of your daily activities for several days in a row.
+Call your PCP if stress gets in the way of your daily activities for several days in a row.